aasourav/devOps-notes/go/concurrency-2/README.md

 ![alt text](image-40.png)

-Similarly, closing on the new channel will panic, so we should always make sure that the channels
+Similarly, closing on the new channel will panic, so we should always make sure that the channels are initialized with the built-in function make.

 ![alt text](image-41.png)

-are initialized with the built-in function make.

 How we use the channels is important to avoid deadlocks and panics.

 We can follow some of the Go idioms.

-The best practice is that the goroutine that creates the channel will be the goroutine that will write to the

-channel and is also responsible for closing the channel.
+The best practice is that the goroutine that creates the channel will be the goroutine that will write to the channel and is also responsible for closing the channel.

-The goroutine that creates writes and closes the channel is the owner of the channel and the goroutine that

-utilizes the channel will only read from the channel.
+The goroutine that creates writes and closes the channel is the owner of the channel and the goroutine that utilizes the channel will only read from the channel.

-So establishing the ownership of the channel will help us to avoid deadlocks and panics, and it will

-help in avoiding scenarios like deadlocking by writing to nil channel, closing a nil channel, writing

-to a closed and closing channel more than once, which can all lead to panic.
+So establishing the ownership of the channel will help us to avoid deadlocks and panics, and it will help in avoiding scenarios like deadlocking by writing to nil channel, closing a nil channel, writing to a closed and closing channel more than once, which can all lead to panic.

 ### Exercise Channel ownership 01-exercise/02-channel/04-channel

 ## Deep dive channel

-In this module and in the next couple of modules, we will try to understand the mechanics behind channels,

-how channels work and how to send and receive works underneath.
+In this module and in the next couple of modules, we will try to understand the mechanics behind channels, how channels work and how to send and receive works underneath.

 We use built-in function make to create channels.
 Here we are creating a buffered channel with three elements.

 ![alt text](image-42.png)

-Internally, the channels are represented by the hchan structure.
+Internally, the channels are represented by the `hchan` structure.
 Now let us look into different fields in the hchan struct.

 ![alt text](image-43.png)

-It has a mutex lock field, any goroutine doing any channel operation must first acquire the lock on the
+It has a mutex lock field, any goroutine doing any channel operation must first acquire the lock on the channel.buf is a circular ring buffer where the actual data is stored.

-channel.

-buf is a circular ring buffer where the actual data is stored.

-And this is used only for the buffered channels, data queue size, is the size of the buffer.

-qcount indicates a total data elements in the queue.

-sendx and recvx indicates the current index of the buffer from where it can send data, or receive
+And this is used only for the buffered channels, data queue size, is the size of the buffer. qcount indicates a total data elements in the queue. sendx and recvx indicates the current index of the buffer from where it can send data, or receive data.

-data.

-recvq and sendq are the waiting queues which are used to store blocked goroutines, the goroutines

-that were blocked while they were trying to send data, or while they were trying to receive data from

-the channel.

-waitq, is the linked list of goroutines, the elements in the linked list is represented by the sudog struct.
+recvq and sendq are the waiting queues which are used to store blocked goroutines, the goroutines that were blocked while they were trying to send data, or while they were trying to receive data from the channel. waitq, is the linked list of goroutines, the elements in the linked list is represented by the sudog struct.

 ![alt text](image-44.png)

-In the sudog struct, we have the field g, which is a reference to the goroutine, and elem field is

-pointer to memory, which contains the value to be sent, or to which the received value will be written
+In the sudog struct, we have the field g, which is a reference to the goroutine, and elem field is pointer to memory, which contains the value to be sent, or to which the received value will be written to.

-to.

 ![alt text](image-45.png)

-When we create a channel with built-in function make, hchan struct is allocated in the heap,

-and make returns a reference to the allocated memory.
+When we create a channel with built-in function make, hchan struct is allocated in the heap, and make returns a reference to the allocated memory.

-And since ch is a pointer, it can be sent between the functions which can perform, send or receive

-operation on the channel.
+And since ch is a pointer, it can be sent between the functions which can perform, send or receive operation on the channel.

 ![alt text](image-46.png)

-This is a runtime values of hchan struct.

-buf is been allocated a ring buffer

-and dataq size is set to 3, this value comes from the parameter that has been passed to the make
+This is a runtime values of hchan struct. buf is been allocated a ring buffer and dataq size is set to 3, this value comes from the parameter that has been passed to the make function.

-function.

 And current qcount is zero, as no data has been enqueued yet.

 So in this module, we looked into how channels are represented.

 ## How send and Receive buffered channel